ptpb/pb/pb/templates/index.rst

 terminology
 -----------

+shortid
+^^^^^^^

+base64-encoded last 3 bytes of sha1 digest

+longid
+^^^^^^

+base64-encoded sha1 digest, left-zero-padded to 21 bytes

 id
 ^^

 One of:

-- a four character base66 paste id
+- a {short,long}id
-- a four character base66 paste id, followed by a period-delimiter and a mimetype extension
+- a {short,long}id, followed by a period-delimiter and a mimetype extension
 - a 40 character sha1 hexdigest
 - a 40 character sha1 hexdigest, followed by a period-delimiter and a mimetype extension
 - a 'vanity' label
 - a 'vanity' label, followed by a period-delimiter and a mimetype extension
-- a three character base66 url redirect id

 A mimetype extension, when specified, is first matched with a matching mimetype known to the system, then returned in the HTTP response